FAForever/server/README.md

 It tends to produce a lot of false positives, but it can provide a good place to start.

-For identifying simple issues before submission to code review, run `pre-commit install` to set up the git hook scripts:
+To identify simple issues before submission to code review using `pre-commit`, install it and set up the git hook scripts by running:

+    $ python3 -m pip install pre-commit
     $ pre-commit install

 (optional) Run against all the files (usually `pre-commit` will only run on the